kupietools/_format-FM-calc-automator-workflow/README.md

 # Important note

 One user has reported crashes and memory errors when using this system service in MacOS Sonoma with FileMaker 20.
 To my knowledge, nobody else has reported these issues, and I have not been able to reproduce them.
 An issue has been opened for this.
 Please be aware & prepared for this possibility when you use this, and back up any databases first in case of needing to do an improper shutdown.
+As with all Free & Open Source Software, use entirely at your own risk.
+In the event of trouble or issues, efforts at support are likely but not guaranteed.

 # Credits